 Whales are watching in Newfoundland

 We want to enjoy nature and watch whales up close - we experience that in one afternoon St. John's in Newfoundland, Canada.
-How successful whale watching in Newfoundland can be, we learn on this tour.
-But I'm anticipating: The capital of the Atlantic province is very well protected on a harbor basin that is separated from the Atlantic by a narrow access road.
-Not being very sea savvy, I had mixed feelings about boarding Iceberg Quest Tours' small boat to take us out into the open Atlantic where we hoped to see whales.
+On this tour we will find out how successful whale watching in Newfoundland can be.
+But I'm getting ahead of myself: the capital of the Atlantic Province is very well protected on a harbor basin that is separated from the Atlantic by a narrow entrance.
+Not being very sea-savvy, it was with somewhat mixed feelings that I waited to board the small Iceberg Quest Tours boat that would take us out into the open Atlantic where we hoped to see whales.

-Normally, I always watch the swell in the region where such a boat trip takes us, and only then do I decide whether to take the risk of driving out to the open sea with a small nut shell - especially if that is the case Big is like the Atlantic.
-This was not possible here because on one side of Signal Hill harbor entrance and on the other side of the fort of Fort Amherst the open view of the ocean prevented.
-I wanted to see whales, so I tentatively got into the boat in the harbor of St. John's - an excellent decision, as it turned out.
+Normally I always check what the waves are like in the region where such a boat tour takes us.
+Only then do I decide whether I want to take the risk of going out to sea with a small nut shell - especially if it's as big as the Atlantic.
+This was not possible here because Signal Hill on one side of the harbor entrance and the headland of Fort Amherst on the other side prevented a clear view of the ocean.
+I wanted to see whales, so I cautiously boarded the boat in St. John's Harbor - an excellent decision, as it turned out.

 Whales watching in St. John's, Newfoundland